 My first breath was a reflexive gasp for air, carried over from the struggled underwater breaths in my last life.
 Though I must say that a gasp was appropriate in my new circumstances as well, considering someone was sitting on my bed and hovering over me.

 It took my brain a few seconds to register the fact that Alonzo was sitting on the edge of my bed, peering down at me with his cold eyes.
 Before I could scream, or laugh, or process the surprise at all- he pushed his hand down tightly on the base of my neck, just above my collarbones.
-His hand was big and strong, but I realized that he wasn't trying to cut off my air, just restrain me.
+His hand was big and strong, but I knew he wasn’t trying to cut off my air, just restrain me.

-"What are you -huuuh- doing?" my speech was distorted a little when he pushed his hand down even harder.
+“What are you -huuuh- doing?” my speech was distorted a little when he pushed his hand down harder.
 His expression was cold and emotionless, and it sent a chill down my spine as he lowered his face towards mine.

 “Do you remember the first world?” he asked me calmly, his pupils lined up directly above mine as he glared at me.